 Running for Office

-Leslie will bring her bold entrepreneurial spirit, her creative problem solving, her passion for justice and equality, and her compassion for others to the North Carolina General Assembly in order to fight to make the lives of North Carolinians better.
+Leslie will bring her bold entrepreneurial spirit, creative problem solving, passion for justice and equality, and compassion for others to the North Carolina General Assembly.
+We need leadership that understands and reflects the people they represent.
+Leslie is here to stand with North Carolina mothers, fathers, grandparents, and caregivers of all kinds.
+With your help, we will move North Carolina Forward Again!